 Newton’s Second law relates force with the rate of change of momentum.
 According to the law, force is directly proportional to the rate of change in momentum.

 We will use this to state the law of conservation of momentum.
-According to this if the net force acting on the system is zero then the momentum of the system remains conserved.
+According to this, if the net force acting on the system is zero, then the system’s momentum remains conserved.
 In other words, the change in momentum of the system is zero.
-We can see as F = 0 so will also be zero according to the second law.
+According to the second law, we can see as F = 0, so it will also be zero.
 Let’s take the following example:

 We consider m1 and m2 as our system.
-So during the collision, the net force on the system is zero and hence we can conserve the momentum of the system.
+So during the collision, the net force on the system is zero, and hence we can conserve the system’s momentum.
 The equation for momentum will be:

 Initial momentum = m1u1 + m2u2